 - Time horizon – Do you want a system that lasts for the coming 2, 5 or 15 years?

 Step 3 – Data collection

-After your preferences have been stated the solar company should ensure they gather sufficient data and information to start the design of a system that meets your requirements.
-Important data to provide the company with is:
+After your preferences have been stated, the solar company should ensure they gather sufficient information and data so they can start the design of a system that meets your requirements.
+You can help the company with giving them extra information on:

-- Time of use - Aside from the length of using your appliances, it is usually also relevant to know when you are using the appliances most.
-If most of your energy consumption occurs during the day you will require a different system compared to a lot of nighttime use.
-Also, the seasons matter.
-If you use more energy during the rainy season you will need a system suited for this.
+- Time of use – Aside from the length of using your appliances, it is usually also relevant to know when you are using the appliances most.
+If most of your energy consumption occurs during the day you will require a different system compared to usage during nighttime.
+Furthermore, the seasons influence the system.
+If you use, for example, more energy during the rainy season you will need a system suited for this.

-- Location of components - Especially for larger systems the solar company should plan a site visit.
-During the site visit the technician can determine which location/roof is best suitable for the solar modules (along with pitch & orientation).
-Also it should be determined where the batteries and other equipment will be located in order to make proper estimates with regards to the cable length and diameter.
+- Location of components – Especially for larger systems the solar company should plan a site visit.
+During this visit the technician can determine which location or roof is best suited for the solar modules (along with pitch & orientation).
+Besides this, it also should be determined where the batteries and other equipment will be located in order to make proper estimates with regards to the cable length and diameter.

 - Communication – In order to include remote monitoring, you will either need to provide an internet connection (wifi/LAN) or have a GPRS signal from a telecom operator.

-- Existing infrastructure - What is the quality of the existing infrastructure?
-Is there already a backup generator present?
-Can the current wiring be used for a future new system?
+- Existing infrastructure – Determine the quality of the existing infrastructure, as well as the potential existence of a backup generator.
+Check if the current wiring can be used for a future system.

 - Maintenance – Are there normally technicians or people around already performing maintenance on other equipment?